shortstheory/APStreamline/README.md

 The video quality can either be automatically set based on the avaialble network bandwidth or set manually for more fine-grained control.

-The APWeb page also presents an option to record the video stream to a file on the CC.
-For this the video stream must be opened on the client.
-This works with any of the manually set resolutions but does **not** work with Auto quality.
-This is because the dynamically changing resolution causes problems with the file recording pipeline.
-An exception to this is the UVC cameras which can record to a file in Auto mode as well.

 The RTSP streams can be viewed using any RTSP player.
 VLC is a good choice.

 For example, this can be done in VLC by going to "Media > Open Network Stream" and pasting in the RTSP Mount Point for the camera displayed in the APWeb configuration page.
 However, VLC introduces *two* seconds of latency for the jitter reduction, making it unsuitable for critical applications.
 To circumvent this, RTSP streams can also be viewed at lower latency by using the `gst-launch` command:

 `gst-launch-1.0 playbin uri=<RTSP-MOUNT-POINT> latency=100`

-As an example RTSP Mount Point looks like: `rtsp://192.168.0.17:8554/cam0`.
+An RTSP Mount Point looks like this: `rtsp://192.168.0.17:8554/cam0`.
 Refer to the APWeb page to see the mount points given for your camera.

 #### Standalone

 Launch the RTSP stream server by running:

-`stream_server <interface>`
+`./stream_server <interface>`

 The list of available network interfaces can be found by running `ifconfig`.